mbj/morpher/README.md

 Examples
 --------

-See specs, API is stable and there'll be a 0.1 release soon.
+See specs, Public Evaluator API is stable and there is a 0.0.1 release soon.

 Credits
 -------